kunalspathak/SVE_dotnet/docs/SME.md

 # <u>S</u>calable <u>M</u>atrix <u>E</u>xtension

-## Introduction
+## Overview

-SME is Arm's architecture extension that provides optimal support for matrix operations that is crucial in AI workloads.
-The key features that comes in SME are:
+The Scalable Matrix Extension (SME) is an ARM architecture extension designed to provide optimal support for matrix operations, which are critical in AI workloads.
+Its key features include:

-- Streaming SVE mode
+- **Streaming SVE Mode**: Enhanced execution environment for vector operations.
-- Matrix multiplication / outer product between two vectors
+- **Matrix Multiplication**: Support for outer product operations between two vectors.
-- Matrix "tile" storage
-- Manipulate data (load, store, insert) in tiles
+- **Matrix Tile Storage**: Capability to store and manipulate data in tiles.
+- **Data Manipulation**: Operations such as load, store, and insert within tiles.

 ## Streaming SVE

-### Concept
+### Concept and Background

-SME introduces two fundamental concepts of "Streaming mode" and "ZA storage" that are crucial to operate on AI workloads.
+SME introduces two key concepts essential for AI workloads:

-To understand the "Streaming mode", let us revisit some background about Scalable Vector Extension (SVE).
-The SVE1 and SVE2 introduced the concept of "scalable vector registers".
-The size of these register or in other words, vector length (VL) can vary between 16B ~ 256B, depending on the hardware vendor.
-For e.g. Microsoft Azure's Cobalt offering the VL as 16B, Amazon AWS's Graviton3 has 32B while Fujitsu A64FX's Fugaku supercomputer has 64B vector length.
-During compilation, the VL can be known by querying the OS APIs (JIT) or by specifying the target hardware's VL upfront (AOT).
-Let us call the VL in SVE1/SVE2 as "non-streaming VL" or NSVL.
-SME introduces the concept of "streaming mode" where a program can execute in an environment in which the VL can be different than NSVL.
-The VL in streaming mode is typically referred as Scalable Vector Length or SVL.
-Since Arm architecture allows SVE1/SVE2/SME features to be available as part of same hardware, it means at one point, a program can be operating on a NSVL, while other times, it can be operating on SVL.
-There are instructions to turn the streaming mode ON/OFF.
-To add to the complexity, SME core is a separate unit on a chip (and hence is allowed to have different VL), some SVE1/SVE2/NEON instructions are invalid when the program is running in "Streaming mode".
-Much care is needed to ensure that developer is not executing non-streaming code while streaming mode is ON.

-SME introduces the concept of "streaming mode".
-A program can enter or leave streaming mode via the `SMSTART`/`SMSTOP` instructions.
-Most other SME instructions can only be run inside streaming mode.
-In all current implementations, the SME core is a separate unit on a chip which is switched to when entering streaming mode.
-Since this is a separate unit, the VL can be different than NSVL.
-The VL in streaming mode is typically referred as Scalable Vector Length or SVL.
-In addition, some SVE1/SVE2/NEON instructions are invalid when the program is running in "Streaming mode".

-Since Arm architecture allows SVE1/SVE2/SME features to be available as parts of the same hardware, it means at one point, a program can be operating on a NSVL, while other times, it can be operating on SVL.
-Much care needs to be taken to ensure that non-streaming code does not get executed when streaming mode is ON.
+1. **Streaming Mode**: Allows a program to operate with a scalable vector length (SVL) distinct from the non-streaming vector length (NSVL).
+2. **ZA Storage**: Provides specialized storage for matrix tiles.

+### Non-Streaming vs. Streaming Mode

+In SVE1 and SVE2, the vector length (VL) is scalable and can vary between 16B and 256B, depending on the hardware.
+This is referred to as **NSVL**.
+Examples include:
+- Microsoft Azure's Cobalt: VL = 16B
+- Amazon AWS's Graviton3: VL = 32B
+- Fujitsu A64FX Fugaku: VL = 64B

+**Streaming Mode**, introduced by SME, operates with a distinct VL known as **SVL**.
+Some key differences include:
+- The SME core is a separate hardware unit, supporting different VLs for NSVL and SVL.
+- Transitions to and from Streaming Mode are controlled using the `SMSTART` and `SMSTOP` instructions.
+- Certain SVE1, SVE2, and NEON instructions are invalid in Streaming Mode.

+### Transitioning Between Modes

+A program can enter or leave Streaming Mode using the following:
+- `SMSTART`: Activates Streaming Mode.
+- `SMSTOP`: Deactivates Streaming Mode and restores non-streaming operations.

+**Important Considerations**:
+- Transitioning between modes incurs a performance penalty, as register states must be saved and restored.
+- Ensure non-streaming instructions are not executed while Streaming Mode is active.

+The `FEAT_SME_FA64` feature, if present, integrates the SME unit directly onto each CPU core (referred to as the "Mesh" configuration on the right).
+In this configuration, no instructions become invalid.
+However, this setup may not be implemented for server SKUs due to the significant silicon area required for an SME unit on every core.
+This implementation detail still requires confirmation from Arm.

+An alternative configuration involves a single shared SME unit across all or a subset of CPU cores (referred to as the "DSU" configuration on the left).
+This setup is more suited for PCs, laptops, and mobile devices.
+The M4 processor is currently the only production-ready device with SME support, but it includes SME functionality without SVE capabilities in its main CPU cores.

 ![alt text](image-3.png)
 Image credit: https://www.youtube.com/watch?v=jrniGW_Hzno

-`FEAT_SME_FA64` feature, if present will have SME unit on the CPU itself (configuration on the right) and hence no instructions become illegal, but it might not get implemented for server SKUs because of space it takes on the silicon for SME unit on every core.
-This needs confirmation though from Arm.
-That leaves us with the option of shared SME for all or portion of CPUs (configuration on the left) and that might be more for PC, laptop, mobile devices.
-M4 is the only production ready device, but that just have SME and no SVE feature.

-The standard SME setup is one shared SME unit between all or subset of CPUs (configuration on the left).
-That is aimed more for PC, laptop, and mobile devices.
-M4 is the only production ready device - that just has SME and but no SVE features in the main CPU cores.
+### ZA Storage

-The second concept that SME introduces is `ZA storage` which is a 2D matrix of size `N x N`, where `N` is SVL (Note: it is SVL and not NSVL).
-This matrix is only available in streaming mode and the instructions to read/write/manipulate the ZA storage need to be executed in streaming mode.
-Just like NEON registers or Scalable registers, the contents of ZA storage matrix can be interpreted as 1-byte `B`, 2-bytes half `H`, 4-bytes single `S`, 8-bytes double `D` or 16-bytes quad `Q`.
+The second key concept introduced by SME is **ZA Storage**, which is a 2D matrix of dimensions `N x N`, where `N` represents the Scalable Vector Length (SVL) (note: this is SVL and not NSVL).
+This matrix is exclusively accessible in Streaming Mode, and any instructions to read, write, or manipulate the ZA Storage must be executed within Streaming Mode.
+Similar to NEON registers and Scalable Vector Registers, the contents of the ZA Storage matrix can be interpreted in various data types, including 1-byte (`B`), 2-byte half (`H`), 4-byte single (`S`), 8-byte double (`D`), or 16-byte quad (`Q`).

 ### Terminology